There is always something new and exciting to see and do at the Australian National Botanic Gardens. Our calendar of events is changing all the time.

 Thursdays from 10.00 am – 11.30 am in the Gardens

 Venue: Banks Building – Spaces limited

 Pick up a leaflet at the Visitor Centre and follow the numbered posts to explore a selection of our plants, many are flowering now.
 Distance and time varies from week to week.

 Flora Explorer Tours

-Discover the Gardens in relaxing style in this one hour guided tour aboard a 12-seater electric bus.
+Discover the Gardens in relaxing style with a 45 min guided tour aboard our 13-seater electric bus.

 Where: Tours begin outside the Visitor Centre.

 Cost: $6.00 adult – $3.00 child under 16 and concession – Children under three ride free.

 Purchase tickets: At the Botanical Bookshop in the Visitor Centre – Booking information 6257 3302.